the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `Max Fee` - most willing to pay; upper bound of gas price
 `Max priority fee` - most you are willing to give to the miner
 `Priority fee` - most willing to give to miner out of what’s left when max fee is subtracted from basefee, aka miner tip
-`cold access` vs `warm access` - cold access the first time you read a variable, warm access when you read it again
+`cold access` vs `warm access` - cold access the first time you read a storage slot, warm access when you read it again

 `address` - 20 byte value (still takes up entire 256-bit storage slot, remaining bits in storage slot are left unused)
 `Boolean` - 1 byte value